thajesta/GitTest/README.md

 # GitTest
-This is a test
+This is a test repository to get familiar with GitHub
-xxx